in

 Daybed

 It’s great because it can easily transition from a sofa to an actual full-sized bed at the drop of a hat.
-You can usually identify a daybed straight away because it usually has a headboard that is extended along one side of it.
+You can usually identify a daybed straight away because it usually has a headboard extended along one side.
 Certain types of beds have headboards installed at the actual head of the bed.

-Empty living room with clic clac sofa bed made of leather, and wood floorsClic-clac sofa beds have a fairly fun and interesting name but apart from their somewhat whimsical name, they can also be quite unique in terms of how they get transformed into a full-sized bed.
-How they work is that you first need to lift the bottom part of the sofa bed.
+Clic-clack sofa beds have a fairly fun and interesting name.
+Still, apart from their somewhat whimsical name, they can also be quite unique in how they transform into full-sized beds.
+They work because you first need to lift the bottom part of the sofa bed.

-Once that is done, you need to make sure that you tilt the head of the bed back.
-This means that you are going to need ample enough floor space for the bed to have all of the needed moving parts.
+Once that is done, you need to ensure that you tilt the head of the bed back.
+This means that you will need ample enough floor space for the bed to have all the needed moving parts.

-Once the entire mattress has been lain flat on the floor, you can then click the pieces together and in position.
-This type of assembly can be done with just one action so if you aren’t the type who wants to go through a lot of actions just to get the bed assembled, then a clic-clac sofa bed is definitely for you.
+Once the entire mattress has been laid flat on the floor, you can click the pieces together and in position.
+This type of assembly can be done with just one action, so if you don’t want to go through a lot of actions just to get the bed assembled, then a click-clack sofa bed is definitely for you.

 If you don’t have that much floor space, to begin with, and if you have dead spaces near the corner of your room that you would like to utilize, then a corner sofa bed just might work for you.

-This is a nifty way to ensure that the bed stays stable and level at all times.
-The A-frame sofa bed is easily one of the most comfortable sofa bed types to sleep in so if that’s something particularly important to you, then this type of sofa bed is definitely something worth looking into.
+This is a nifty way to ensure that the bed stays stable and level.
+The A-frame sofa bed is easily one of the most comfortable sofa bed types to sleep in so if that’s something particularly important to you.
+This type of sofa bed is definitely something worth looking into.

 Chair Beds

-Chair beds are convertible pieces of furniture that are a marriage between a living room chair or couch and a bed.
-They are oftentimes equipped with retractable seats that extend all the way out and they usually have a backseat that can be lowered in case you want to convert it into a bed.
+Chair beds are convertible furniture that is a marriage between a living room chair or couch and a bed.
+They are often equipped with retractable seats that extend all the way out.
+They usually have a backseat that can be lowered if you want to convert it into a bed.

-Chair beds are quite popular for the elderly or for people who want to have a convenient piece of furniture situated in front of the television.
-Higher-end chair beds come with massagers and can come in all sorts of materials from lux sofa fabrics to faux leather, to actual expensive leather.
+Chair beds are quite popular for the elderly or people who want a convenient piece of furniture in front of the television.
+Higher-end chair beds come with massagers and can come in all sorts of materials, from lux sofa fabrics to faux leather, to actual expensive leather.

-Some even have additional attachments such as cup holders and even portable attachable tables.
+Some have additional attachments, such as cup holders and portable attachable tables.
 The sky’s the limit, really.
-They can come in a single size (or for the use of one person only), or it can also be a loveseat, where it can accommodate two people or more.
+They can come in a single size (or for the use of one person only), or they can also be a loveseat that can accommodate two or more people.
+A chair bed can be quite similar to a recliner, except that it tends to be more comfortable.

 There are so many types of futons out there.
-The term futon actually came from the Japanese and when directly translated, is the actual equivalent of the word “bed”.
+The term futon came from the Japanese and, when directly translated, is the equivalent of the word “bed.”

-How a futon sofa bed typically works is that it has a backrest that you would have to push down.
-This transforms the furniture into a flat surface that you can then sleep on.
+A futon sofa bed typically works because it has a backrest that you would have to push down.
+This transforms the furniture into a flat surface you can sleep on.

-Living room with power open sofa bed, cushioning, pillows, lamp, bookshelf, and curtainsSee this multifunctional sofa bed at Amazon [sponsored link]
+power open sofa with lampSee this multifunctional sofa bed at Amazon [sponsored link]

-A power open sofa bed is particularly interesting as it is a type of sofa bed that opens itself up all on its own the moment that you or anyone else enters the room.
-They are quite convenient but on top of this, they are quite easy to operate.
+A power-open sofa bed is particularly interesting as it is a type of sofa bed that opens itself up on its own the moment you or anyone else enters the room.
+They are quite convenient, but on top of this, they are quite easy to operate.

-One thing to keep in mind though is that if you happen to have a space-challenged area, a power open sofa bed might not be the best sofa bed option for you.
-This type of bed has a lot of moving parts so this means that you will need quite a lot of space for it.
-You can’t have it in an area that’s cramped.
+One thing to remember, though, is that if you have a space-challenged area, a power-open sofa bed might not be the best sofa bed option for you.
+This type of bed has many moving parts, so you will need quite a lot of space for it.
+You can’t have it in a cramped area.

-Living room with loveseat sofa bed, pillows, side table, carpet, and windowSee this loveseat sofa bed at Amazon [sponsored link]
+gray loveseat with yellow blanketSee this loveseat sofa at Amazon [sponsored link]

 Loveseat sofa beds are much smaller compared to your typical sofa bed.
 Normally, when not in use or when not extended out fully, a sofa bed doubles over as a couch.
 A loveseat sofa bed functions in pretty much the same way.